-6.3.2 PMIPv6 Data Plane Requirements for the Wi-Fi GW
+6.3.2 PMIPv6 Data Plane Requirements for the Wi-Fi GW17

-PMIPv6 MAG functionality on the Wi-Fi GW must support the following:
+A Wi-Fi GW that implements PMIPv6 MAG functionality will support the following:

-- Wi-Fi GW must support dynamic establishment/tear-down of layer-3 bi-directional data plane tunnel with GRE encapsulation mode. - Wi-Fi GW may support data plane tunnels using other encapsulation options as defined in [RFC 5844] and [RFC 5845] - Wi-Fi GW must simultaneously support multiple PMIPv6 data plane tunnels with different LMAs. - Wi-Fi GW must support the binding of multiple mobile nodes to a single GRE tunnel.
-For carrying multiple mobile node traffic on a single GRE tunnel between a MAG and LMA, GRE key extension as defined in [RFC 5845] must be supported. - Wi-Fi GW must forward all the upstream traffic from the client with an active BUL entry to the corresponding data plane tunnel. - For IPv4 clients, Wi-Fi GW must support proxy ARP for the client's IP destination addresses in the client's home IPv4 subnet. - For IPv4 clients, Wi-Fi GW must be able to terminate DHCP transactions and must be able to deliver the LMA assigned IP address configuration to the mobile node. - As specified in Section 6.1.9 above, the Wi-Fi GW needs to be capable of IPv6 only operation.
+- Wi-Fi GW MUST support dynamic establishment/tear-down of layer-3 bi-directional data plane tunnel with GRE encapsulation mode. - Wi-Fi GW may support data plane tunnels using other encapsulation options as defined in [RFC 5844] and [RFC 5845] - Wi-Fi GW MUST simultaneously support multiple PMIPv6 data plane tunnels with different LMAs. - Wi-Fi GW MUST support the binding of multiple mobile nodes to a single GRE tunnel.
+For carrying multiple mobile node traffic on a single GRE tunnel between a MAG and LMA, GRE key extension as defined in [RFC 5845] MUST be supported. - Wi-Fi GW MUST forward all the upstream traffic from the client with an active BUL entry to the corresponding data plane tunnel. - For IPv4 clients, Wi-Fi GW MUST support proxy ARP for the client's IP destination addresses in the client's home IPv4 subnet. - For IPv4 clients, Wi-Fi GW MUST be able to terminate DHCP transactions and MUST be able to deliver the LMA assigned IP address configuration to the mobile node. - As specified in Section 6.1.8 above, the Wi-Fi GW needs to be capable of IPv6 only operation.

-6.4 Resources and Traffic Priority
+6.4 Resources and Traffic Priority18

 The ability to define resource policies, as well as admission control procedures for various users, allows operators to ensure proper service levels to subscribers with a finite amount of network resources.
 For example, it may be beneficial for the operator to be able to guarantee a minimum amount of bandwidth for the subscriber to access the HFC network, and to cap the maximum bandwidth that can be used by the roaming users.
 The Wi-Fi GW MUST support the capability of the operator to configure the maximum resources allocated and minimum resources reserved to any SSID.
 If the bandwidth available for roaming subscribers on multi-operator SSIDs is exhausted, then the Wi-Fi GW MUST NOT accept any new connections for roaming or public users on the multi-operator SSID.
+The bandwidth from the broadband service provider termination device to Stand-alone AP can be negotiated in advance.

 Traffic from roaming subscribers cannot prevent or preempt the use of the bandwidth allocated for the residential or enterprise subscriber.
 Therefore, the operator will need to be able to configure the Wi-Fi GW to prioritize traffic from the residential or enterprise subscriber over traffic generated from roaming subscribers.
 The Wi-Fi GW MUST support the ability for the operator to configure traffic priority on the air interface and WAN interface.
-The GW

-MUST support the ability to propagate the configured traffic priority for the air interface to the DOCSIS interface as configured by the operator.
+The GW MUST support the ability to propagate the configured traffic priority for the air interface to the broadband interface as configured by the operator.